Bobby A. Suarez

 Roberto A. Suarez (November 27, 1942 – February 8, 2010), commonly referred to as "Bobby" or "BAS", was a Filipino film producer, director and screenwriter who achieved international recognition for movies now regarded as cult classics.

 Early life

 Suarez had a humble beginning, selling items on the street to support a sick mother and 3 younger siblings from a young age.
 A Kalesa operator allowed his homeless family to stay beside a horse's stable for shelter.
 When his mother died, Suarez and his younger brother were taken to the Manila Boy's Town, a temporary refuge for abandoned and orphaned children.
-Once inside the orphanage, Suarez served as an altar boy and was sent out on the streets to sell items including newspapers, ampaguita flowers, and he also shined shoes.
+Once inside the orphanage, Suarez served as an altar boy and was sent out on the streets to sell items including newspapers, sampaguita flowers, and he also shined shoes.
 Suarez showed exemplary intelligence inside the orphanage, was a consistent leader of his group, and graduated valedictorian.
-When he reached puberty, he left the orphanage, he and worked as an errand boy at the Manila City Hall in the Office of the City Mayor of then-Mayor Arsenio Lacson.
+When he reached puberty, he left the orphanage and worked as an errand boy at the Manila City Hall in the Office of the City Mayor of then-Mayor Arsenio Lacson.